King Kong Company: Overview

+In 2023 the band released the brand new single "The Machine", featuring top YouTube diorama artist Bobby Fingers.
+Following the release, the band played their biggest show to date, performing on mainstage at Electric Picnic.
+This was the culmination of playing at the festival for ten consecutive years.

 Commotion Lotion

 In June 2017 the band released their own beer called Commotion Lotion.
 The beer is infused with Buckfast, a tonic wine that features in the band's live show and in lyrics, as well as strawberries, raspberries and pineapple.
 The beer was produced by YellowBelly Beer, a craft brewery based in Wexford, Ireland.
 The beer has received mostly positive reviews with a 3.5 rating on beer review site Untapped.